janxb/janxb.github.io/_pages/index.md

 ## Part-Time Projects

-**TOR Exit Nodes** _(01/2018 - Present)_<br>
-Currently I am running multiple TOR exit nodes, which contribute a large percentage of their available bandwidth to the TOR project.
-You can find an overview of all nodes under my administration using [TOR Atlas](https://atlas.torproject.org/#search/janxbde).

 **Radio Hitwave** _(03/2010 - Present)_<br>
 A web radio project completely founded and operated by teenagers.
 Responsible for IT infrastructure and administration since project founding.
 My tasks include server and infrastructure management,